I have beautiful chickens… and I’m not just saying that because they’re my chickens.

 If you make your own chicken feed, increase the protein content a little bit to help with feather regrowth.
 Or, offer your chickens high-protein snacks like dried mealworms, dried grubs, sunflower seeds, hemp seeds, or pumpkin seeds.

-If you grow squash in your garden, toss them a pumpkin or winter squash (cut in halves or quarters) — chickens go crazy for this!
+If you grow squash in your garden, toss them a pumpkin or winter squash (cut in halves or quarters)—chickens go crazy for the high-protein seeds and tender flesh!
 It’s a good way to use up any bruised or blemished fruit, or a Halloween carving pumpkin that’s no longer needed.
 (It’s also a great way to get those dark orange yolks from your chickens once they start laying again.)

 In short, picture how you feel when you’re down and out… You probably don’t want to do very much aside from resting, sunbathing, and hoping you’ll get over it soon!

-For an adult hen, an annual seasonal molt can take anywhere from two months up to six months, with three to four months being the norm.
+For an adult hen, an annual seasonal molt can take anywhere from one month up to six months, with two to three months being the norm.

-Your latest molters are also your fastest molters, completing their cycles in as little as two months.
+Your latest molters are also your fastest molters, completing their cycles in as little as one month.
 These hens are typically the most prolific layers as well, and are most desirable in terms of production birds.